hooverken/ARMPowershell/README.md

 ### **AppAttachSessionHostManagedIdAADGroupName**
-The name of an **Azure AD group** containing the [system-managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-managed-identities-work-vm) of the WVD session hosts that will be using the share.
+The name of an **Azure AD group** containing the [system-managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-managed-identities-work-vm) of the session hosts that will be using the share.
 This group will be granted the [Storage File Data SMB Data Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-reader) IAM role on the share.<br><br>
 IMPORTANT:  These identities are **not the same thing** as device objects that are synced from onprem AD (if device sync is enabled)

 ### **AppAttachUsersADDSGroupName**
-The name of an <b>onprem AD group</b> containing the managed identities of the WVD session hosts that will be using the share.
+The name of an <b>onprem AD group</b> containing the managed identities of the session hosts that will be using the share.
 This group must be synchronized to Azure AD.
 This group will be granted the [Storage File Data SMB Data Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-reader) IAM role on the share.

 ### **AppAttachComputersADDSGroupName**
-The name of an <b>onprem AD group</b> containing the computer objects of the WVD session hosts that will be using the share.
+The name of an <b>onprem AD group</b> containing the computer objects of the session hosts that will be using the share.
 This group must be synchronized to Azure AD.
 This group will be granted the [Storage File Data SMB Data Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-file-data-smb-share-reader) IAM role on the share.

 ### **IsGovCloud**
 <b>This parameter is optional.
 If not specified the default is to use the Azure commercial cloud</b><br>